alimaryam10/PhilMoralPsych-Lab-Resources/docs/post-setup-instructions/index.md

 # What to do after setting up Qualtrics

 This section covers important next steps following your experiment setup:
-- Integrate Qualtrics with Prolific
+- Integrate Qualtrics with Prolific 🚦
-- Important final checks for your survey
+- Important final checks for your survey 🎬
-- Participant payment information
+- Participant payment information 💰
+- Study Preregistration 📑